This post contains affiliate links.

 Related post: Can You Stop And Rest During A Marathon?

 Obviously, you can’t just walk a marathon without a plan.
 Doing so risks going too slow and not finishing a marathon.
-Or worst, running too fast in the hopes that the walk breaks will allow you to recover and end up too tired to continue.
+Or worse, running too fast in the hopes that the walk breaks will allow you to recover and end up too tired to continue.

 The run-walk ratio depends largely on your marathon pace which largely depends on your current fitness level.
 In his book, Jeff Galloway published a table of his recommended run-walk ratio for a marathon.